mehdisbys/go-elective/README.md

 ## Introduction

 The purpose of this test is to ensure you have some basic knowledge of the golang's standard http library, and that you are familiar with objects.
-Please don't fork repository and son't push your solution back to github.
-Compress compleate git solution and send it to us as zip packegege.
-We need to be able to look at your commits, therefore make sure to include .git in your folder.
+Please do not fork the repository and do not push your solution back to github.
+Please compress your complete git solution and send it to us as zip package.
+PLease ensure you include .git in your folder so that view your commits.

 ## Deliverable
 * Clone repository
 * Commit your solution
 * zip the folder
-* send it back to us by email
+* Send it back to Elective

 ## Test
 Create go application with: